jeromegn/DocumentUp/README.md

 If you're a designer or coder and would like to contribute new styles, new features or bug fixes, please don't keep them to yourself, fork the project and send in a pull request!

+## Local development

+### Requirements

+* Node.js (preferrably > 0.6)
+* npm

+### Project structure

+`src/browser/documentup.coffee`: DocumentUp Class definition
+`src/stylesheets/screen.styl`: Styles for the documentation

+### Setup your environment

+Simply `npm install`

+### Build cool shit

+When you're done, `./scripts/package` to package everything into a single file.

+## TODO

+Feel free to take up any of these if your bored:

+* Google crawlability
+* Deep linkability
+* Better cross-browser support

 ## Thank you

-Thanks for the few well documented project sites out there for the inspiration.
+* Thanks for the few well documented project sites out there for the inspiration.
+* Thanks to [CDNJS](http://cdnjs.com) for being so helpful and hosting this project.

 ## Changelog